Meet our Leaders

-Lady Perkins is a partner in ministry to her husband, Rev. Carlos W. Perkins, Pastor of Bethel AME Church – Indianapolis, IN.
-In addition to serving as First Lady, she is the Director of Children’s Ministry at Bethel.
-Lady Perkins is also a proud member of Alpha Kappa Alpha Sorority, Inc.
+Rev. Carla is a partner in ministry to her husband, Rev. Carlos W. Perkins, Pastor of Bethel AME Church – Indianapolis, IN.
+In addition to serving as First Lady, she is the Director of Children’s Ministry.
+She is also a proud member of Alpha Kappa Alpha Sorority, Inc.

-Reverend and Lady Perkins have two children, Jebron Carlos (15) and Jemila Carla (10).
+Reverend Perkins and Lady Carla have two children, Jebron Carlos (16) and Jemila Carla (11).
 She has profound love for her family, and enjoys cooking, reading and making a difference in the lives of people and the community.
 She believes that “…To whom much is given, much will be required” (Luke 12:48).